 The framework of a growth mindset can provide motivation and support to employees as they progress in their careers.
 This post will explore how to develop a growth mindset in your employees and how doing so is beneficial to both the company and the individual.

 What is a growth mindset?

 According to wellness content writer and technology consultant Dr. Tchiki Davis, a growth mindset is the belief that our basic job skills can be fostered and improved upon through dedication and hard work.
 It’s not magic and there’s no secret formula.

 In her book “Mindset – Changing the Way You Think to Fulfill Your Potential,” Stanford Psychologist Carol Dweck explains that a fixed mindset assumes that our character, intelligence and creativity are givens that we can’t change.
 With the absence of a growth mindset, we don’t have the motivation to put in the effort, and so we get “stuck.”

 The good news?
 You can decide to adopt and implement a growth mindset at any point in your life.
 Dweck says that a growth mindset is built on being challenged and values failure as “a heartening springboard for growth and for stretching our existing abilities.”

-How do you train for a growth mindset?
+How do you train employees for a growth mindset?